When: March 11, 2025 from 5:30 pm – 6:30 pm

 Where: Coastal Maine Botanical Garden’s Bosarge Family Education Center

-This final session of our three part series will focus on conservation easements.
-Angela Twitchell of Maine Coast Heritage Trust Land Trust and Nick Ullo of Boothbay Region Land Trust will co-lead this session.
-From local and statewide perspectives, they will discuss conservation easements, their principles and process, and the financial and conservation benefits for landowners and the community.
-All sessions are free to the public.
+This lecture is the first in a three part series, From Forests to Faucets, brought to you by the Boothbay Region Clean Drinking Water Initiative.
+This series is free to the public.
 Participants do not need to attend all sessions (each session stands alone and participants can attend as many or few as they choose).
 Light refreshments will be served.
-For more information, please contact Jenn Cusick at cleandrinkingwater@bbrlt.org.
+For more information, please contact Bailey Charron at cleandrinkingwater@bbrlt.org